Made in Heaven: Critical reception

-AllMusic wrote: "Made in Heaven harked back to Queen's 1970s heyday with its strong melodies and hard rock guitar playing, topped by Mercury's bravura singing and some of the massed choir effects familiar from "Bohemian Rhapsody".
+AllMusic wrote: "Made in Heaven harked back to Queen's 1970s heyday with its strong melodies and hard rock guitar playing, topped by Mercury's bravura singing and some of the massed choir effects familiar from 'Bohemian Rhapsody'.
 Even if one did not know that these songs were sung in the shadow of death, that subject would be obvious.
 The lyrics were imbued with life-and-death issues, from the titles.
 The odd thing about this was that Mercury's over-the-top singing had always contained a hint of camp humour, and it continued to here, even when the sentiments clearly were as heartfelt as they were theatrically overstated.
 Maybe Mercury was determined to go out the same way he had come in, as a diva.
 If so, he succeeded."

 Legacy

 Popular culture

-The album inspired the makers of the Resident Evil series of video games to have certain characters in the game, such as Claire Redfield and Chris Redfield, wear jackets with the words 'Made in Heaven' written on the back.
-There's also a character named Billy Coen who has a tattoo which says 'Mother Love', another song from the album.
+The album inspired the makers of the Resident Evil series of video games to have certain characters in the game, such as Claire Redfield and Chris Redfield, wear jackets/vests with the words 'Made in Heaven' written on the back, with Chris' jacket as part of an unlockable outfit from the first game, and Claire as part of her default outfit from the second game.
+Claire would also wear a vest with the legend 'Let Me Live' on the back for a later game in the series.
+The male lead of Resident Evil 0, Billy Coen, has an arm-length tattoo which says 'Mother Love', another song from the album.

 It was also the name of Enrico Pucci's final Stand in JoJo's Bizarre Adventure Part 6: Stone Ocean.

 Track listing

-The writers of tracks credited to Queen are listed in parentheses.
+The tracks with asterisks are credited to Queen.
 All lead vocals by Freddie Mercury except where noted.